brunolange/artifax/README.md

 ## The `linear` solver

-The linear solver topologically sorts the computation graph in order to generate a sequence of nodes to be calculated in order such that for any node, all of its dependencies appear before in the sequence.
+The linear solver topologically sorts the computation graph to define a sequence of nodes to be calculated in an order such that for any node, all of its dependencies appear before in the sequence.

 ## The `parallel` solver